flutter/website/tutorials/interactive/index.md

 * [A mix-and-match approach](#mix-and-match)

 {% comment %}
+NOTE: Commenting this out for now.
+The example needs some updates.

 First, fix TapboxD, add it back to the repo, and then restore this note.
 <aside class="alert alert-info" markdown="1">
 **Note:** You can also manage state by exporting the state to a model class